 Take a close look at the Amprobe ACD-4 clamp meter – you see pretty much all of it in a single glance.
 There are no hidden features.
 It measures current, voltage (AC & DC), resistance and it can function as a continuity tester.
 It comes with a pair of test probes, a carry case, two AAA batteries, and an instruction manual.
 There’s no storage for the probes on the tool, so it’s likely you’ll just leave them in the carry case until needed.
 The tool is rated to CAT III 600V, but isn’t a TrueRMS meter.
 For that, you’ll want to look at Amprobe’s ACD-14 which sells for around twice the cost of the ACD-4 meter.

-The tool is largely red and, like most of Amprobe’s clamp meters, has their signature interlocking yellow clamp.
+The tool is largely red and, like most of Amprobe’s clamp meters, has its signature interlocking yellow clamp.
 We really liked the way the clamp had a male and female structure that fit together in a way that ensures you’re not going to accidentally pull it off or have it drop away during a reading.
 The clamp also hangs on pretty tightly and we found that you could pinch it on your finger and have a real hard time shaking it off.
-With that said, it’s not going to fall off on its own and yet it was still easy to operate with the side-mounted trigger-style lever.
+With that said, it’s not going to fall off on its own, and yet it was still easy to operate with the side-mounted trigger-style lever.

 Controls are super-easy to use, with the primary functions being accessible from the central sliding switch that engages current, voltage and resistance/continuity modes.
 A separate button alternates between AC and DC voltage and there is a Hold button for storing the current value being measured.
 A small LCD screen gives you a 4-digit readout and some additional info like what mode the tool is in and whether functions like Voltage are in AC or DC mode.